hughrun/pocketsnack/README.md

 # KonMari your Pocket tsundoku from the command line

 `pocketsnack` is a command line application offering various commands to make your [Pocket](https://getpocket.com) account more manageable.
-You can de-duplicate your list, purge unwanted tags, and hide your enormous 'to be read' list in a special archive so that looking at your list doesn't become paralysing.
+You can de-duplicate your list, purge unwanted tags, and hide your enormous 'to be read' list in a special archive so that looking at it doesn't become paralysing.
+It runs on MacOS, should run on Linux and BSD.
+Until I understand how to get `os` to create a filepath Windows can interpret, it will not run on Windows.

 This is the version 3.x documentation.
 If you prefer to use an older version you can still read the [version 2 README](v2_README.md) or [version 1 README](v1_README.md).

+## Requirements

+* Python 3.6 or higher
+* `xdg-utils` (for Linux & BSD)
+* A web browser to obtain a Pocket token

 ## tl;dr